 1(a) The teacher regularly assesses individual and group performance in order to design and modify instruction to meet learners' needs in each area of development (cognitive, linguistic, social, emotional, and physical) and scaffolds the next level of development.
 1(b) The teacher creates developmentally appropriate instruction that takes into account individual learners' strengths, interests, and needs and that enables each learner to advance and accelerate his/her learning.

-1(c) The teacher collaborates with families, communities, colleagues, and other professionals to promote learner growth, and development.
+1(a) The teacher creates developmentally appropriate communities colleagues and other professionals to account individual learners.

-- l(c) The teacher collaborates with families, communities, colleagues, and other professionals to promote learner growth and development.
+and accelerate his/her learning.
+1(c) The teacher collaborates with families, communities, colleagues, and other professionals to promote learner growth and development.
 1(d) The teacher understands how learning occurs-- how learners construct knowledge, acquire skills, and develop disciplined thinking processes--and knows how to use instructional strategies that promote student learning.
 1(e) The teacher understands that each learner's cognitive, linguistic, social, emotional, and physical development influences learning and knows how to make instructional decisions that build on learners' strengths and needs.
 1(f) The teacher identifies readiness for learning, and understands how development in any one area may affect performance in others.
 1(g) The teacher understands the role of language and culture in learning and knows how to modify instruction to make language comprehensible and instruction relevant, accessible, and challenging.

+challenging.